-Your research paper assignment is to investigate a topic we have not covered during the semester, or to go into more depth with one that we have.
-Choose a topic related to the body, engage in academic research on the topic, and directly investigate the popular cultural representations by viewing movies, watching television, readings books, etc.
+Your assignment is to investigate a topic we have not covered during the semester, or to go into more depth with one that we have.
+Choose a topic related to the body, engage in academic research on the topic, and directly investigate the popular cultural representations by viewing movies, watching television, studying social media, etc.

 You are being asked to carefully examine popular cultural representations.
-You will be taking a common, often taken-for-granted, popular cultural text and viewing it with a sociological lens.
-How are bodies being represented?
+How are bodies represented?
 What stereotypes and controlling images are reproduced or challenged?
 What do these representations say about gender, sexuality, race, etc.?
-Provide an analysis of the popular media you chose using course materials and outside research.
+Provide an analysis using course materials and outside research.
 Whenever possible, include images and links to videos in your paper to illustrate your argument.

 You will submit a topic, a literature review, and an outline.
 You will also need to schedule time to meet with me to discuss your paper.
 You will give a 15 minute presentation of your research during the last 5 weeks of the semester.
 This will give you an opportunity to present your findings and theoretical framework and receive constructive feedback before turning in your final paper.